saucelabs/sauce-docs/docs/error-reporting/platform-integrations/android/configuration.md

 backtraceClient.sendSuppressedExceptions(true);
 ```

-Once inner or suppressed exceptions are enabled, The Backtrace client will verify the `BacktraceReport` or `exception` object passed to the `send` method.
-If inner/suppressed exceptions are detected, the report with the same attributes will be created for each.
-In addition to that, the following attributes will be generated:
+When enabled, the Backtrace client will send an additional report for each inner and/or suppressed exception detected.
+The additional reports will contain the same attributes as the parent.
+Linking attributes will also be added to each report to define the connection and relationships between the reports:

 | Attribute name | Attribute description                                                               |
 | -------------- | ----------------------------------------------------------------------------------- |